RedHatQE/rhui5-automation/deploy/README.md

 RHUI with content on the local filesystem
 -----------------------------------------
-An even more compat RHUI environment without a dedicated remote file server can be deployed.
+An even more compact RHUI environment without a dedicated remote file server can be deployed.
 Be sure to have a stack created accordingly, as described in the stack creation README file.
 Then run the `deploy.py` file with the `--local-content` argument.
 Note that you can combine it with the `--boxed` argument, if your stack is created like that.